AmoghWaskar/Sustainability_Score_Prediction/README.md

 The application enables real-time predictions, explains model behavior using feature importance, and allows scenario simulations to understand how sustainability can be improved.

+I have generated the dummy data using generate_data() function which is in app.py itself.
 ## 🚀 Features

 - 🔢 Real-time sustainability score prediction